-- 1. The dissertation committee must consist of at least four faculty members. - 2.
-The Dissertation Chairperson should be selected by mutually agreement between the student and the director. - 3.
-At least three additional committee members should be selected by mutual agreement among the student, the dissertation chairperson, and those asked.
+1. The dissertation committee must consist of at least four faculty members.

+2. The Dissertation Chairperson should be selected by mutually agreement between the student and the director.

+3. At least three additional committee members should be selected by mutual agreement among the student, the dissertation chairperson, and those asked.

 All members of the dissertation committee must be members of the Graduate Faculty unless special permission is obtained from the Graduate Dean.
 The dissertation chairperson must be a full-time member of the Psychology graduate faculty.
 In the infrequent event of a student having co-chairs, one of those must be a full-time member of the Psychology graduate faculty.
 For the purpose of dissertation direction, Psychology faculty serving as deans or associate deans are considered to be full time.
 The required minimum number of full-time Psychology Faculty on a dissertation committee is three.
 A petition for an exemption may be made by the faculty advisor (committee chair) to the Executive Committee describing why this is not optimal for a particular student's dissertation committee.
-The dissertation committee should include at least one faculty member from the student's program.
 The dissertation committee is considered formally constituted when the dissertation proposal (including any revisions required by the committee during the proposal meeting) is approved and the proposal has been signed by the entire committee.
 The committee chairperson should furnish a copy of the signed proposal sheet to the program director who will then notify the Graduate School if any changes to the degree plan are required, including the dissertation title and committee composition.